- High-tech interior

 Mainstream versions of the 2019 Ram 1500 are typical pickup truck thirsty, but a mild hybrid is on the way.

-Stay tuned.
-The 2019 Ram 1500 will probably have some interesting stories to tell in the fuel economy department, but only one of its powertrains has been rated on the EPA’s scale.
+The 2019 Ram 1500 has some interesting stories to tell in the fuel economy department, but only its gas powertrains have been rated on the EPA’s scale.
 With three gas powertrains on offer, two of which are electrified, our expectations are high.

 We rate it at 3 out of 10 on account of the V-8 engine that, for now, is the volume powertrain.
 This may change if buyers flock to the mild-hybrid engines in the future.
 (Read more about how we rate cars.)